kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_weather.md

 You can also enable daily weather notifications in Settings > Weather > Daily weather notification.
 Without the weather monitor being active, you won't receive these notifications.
 The timing of this notification is configurable in Settings > Weather > Daily weather time.

-You can disable weather monitor notifications in Android's notification settings for Trail Sense.
+You can disable weather monitor notifications in Android's notification settings for Ocean Sense.

 ## Storm alert
-If the weather monitor is active, Trail Sense can notify you of storms.
+If the weather monitor is active, Ocean Sense can notify you of storms.
 Enable this in Settings > Weather > Storm alert.
 You can adjust the sensitivity in Settings > Weather > Storm sensitivity.
 Higher sensitivity might trigger false alerts, while lower sensitivity could miss some storms.

 ## Weather details
 The Weather tool also provides more information about the current and predicted weather.